North Korea fires head of prison camp system

 - Minister of State Security faced sanctions from US Treasury Department

-(CNN)North Korean leader Kim Jong Un has fired one of this top lieutenants, according to South Korea's Unification Ministry.
+(CNN)North Korean leader Kim Jong Un has fired one of his top lieutenants, according to South Korea's Unification Ministry.

 As Minister of State Security, Kim Won Hong oversaw the North Korean agency responsible for running the country's notorious prison camps, rooting out spies in North Korea and conducting counterespionage operations abroad.